i0Ek3/blogie/README.md

 # if you are macOS user, please make sure you have homebrew installed
 $ ./scripts/setup.sh

-# Or you want to setup it manually
+# or you want to setup it manually
 $ mysql -uroot -p
 mysql> CREATE DATABASE blogie;
 mysql> USE blogie;